 Let’s be honest here, and in fact I am just going to outright say it, I love Katherine Heiny.
 She could publish a book of her shopping lists and I would read it to be fair.
 Her first novel Standard Deviation was one of the very first books I reviewed on Years of Reading Selfishly way back in October 2017 (here’s my review for you ), and I was gutted when I realised this was the only novel she had written, because I loved it so much!

-Fast forward to 2021, and I heard on the Bookish Grapevine that Katherine had written a new novel to be published by 4th Estate.
+Fast forward to 2021, and I see on the Bookish Grapevine that Katherine has written a new novel to be published from 4th Estate.
 I am not ashamed to tell you that I basically offered to sell my children to 4th Estate for a proof, and while I still have my two boys with me, my heart now firmly belongs to Katherine Heiny and Early Morning Riser.

 Early Morning Riser is a beautiful, wonderful and perfect novel about love, hope, humanity and kindness.
 It shows us how in finding connections with the people around us, we can create the family we need to be there for us, without judgement and preconceptions, but with endless compassion and understanding.
 I desperately hope that in time, the world will be like that for my son too.

 I absolutely and totally loved it, and it is undoubtedly one of my #MostSelfishReads2021